 Participating in a volunteering mission will hopefully allow me to use and improve certain qualities and skills that I do not truly exploit in my current work.
 And to find a path for my future professional journey that is in accordance with my sensitivity and my values.

-Being on this reflection path, I was looking for the different options (and there are a lot! maybe I could talk about that in a later post as well).
+Being on this reflection path, I was looking for the different options (and there are a lot!
+You can read this next post about it!
+Finding my path).
 I basically I wanted to do something different with my life and give myself time to explore different paths.
-So I thought about traveling (which will still happen, no worries!) for a while (like a few months/year(s)) to South America (¿Por qué? ¿Por qué no?).
-There are many options for travelers to explore different lifestyles, meet people from all professions, engage in volunteering projects, but where to start and how to decide.
+So I thought about travelling (which will still happen, no worries!) for a while (like a few months/year(s)) to South America (¿Por qué? ¿Por qué no?).
+There are many options for travellers to explore different lifestyles, meet people from all professions, engage in volunteering projects, but where to start and how to decide.
 Between Couchsurfing, Workaway, Woofing and all sorts of other volunteering platforms, I was kind of lost.
 Especially because I’m interested in a lot (and I mean a LOT) of things and I want to go everywhere.

 I started following all these platforms (and more) on Facebook, and one day, among all the “$@#!µ*%” on my feed came an add, by Richmond Vale Academy: